 The Old-West storefronts of Winthrop, Wash., a fun fall getaway destination for Seattle-area families

-If escaping to a cabin in a small mountain town aglow with beautiful golden foliage seems like the perfect antidote to pandemic burnout, have I got a destination for you!
+If escaping to a cabin in a small mountain town aglow with beautiful golden foliage seems like the perfect mini break from the soon-to-be-routine rhythms of the school year, have I got a destination for you!

-I’ll be honest, though: The thought of a four-hour drive from Seattle to Winthrop, Wash., with two kids under the age of 5 didn’t appeal to me at first.
+But first, I’ll be honest.
+The thought of a four-hour drive from Seattle to Winthrop, Wash., with two kids under the age of 5 didn’t initially appeal to me.
 However, armed with ample snacks and the patience for plenty of stops along the way, our scenic route for a midweek getaway to this Western-themed town quickly changed my mind.

 What to do in and around Winthrop